giuliov/db-testing/README.md

 ## Container Instance + File share

 Now, we will mount an existing database, could be TB-sized, from a share.
+Looks like mounting the share on `/var/opt/mssql` crashes SQL, so we will use a different directory i.e. `/sqldata`.

 First step, we upload the **pubs** database files (`.mdf` and `.ldf`) to an Azure File share.